-The Company does not have a majority of the Board independent for the full financial year ended 30 June 2021.
+The Company does not have a majority of the Board independent for the full financial year ended 30 June 2023.
 The Board structure and composition will be reviewed as and when the company's strategic direction and activities change.
 The Company will only recommend the appointment of additional directors to your board where it believes the expertise and value added outweighs the additional cost.

-The chair of the board of a listed entity should be an independent director and, in particular, should not be the same person as the CEO of the entity.
+The chair of the board of a listed entity should be an independent director and should not be the same person as the CEO of the entity.

 The Chair is not an independent Director.
 The Board has decided that Mr Bohm has the relevant experience to manage and drive value at the Company's flagship project, the Kingman Gold Project.
+On 22 February 2023, the Company announced the appointment of David Groombridge as CEO to advance the Kingman Gold Project in Arizona.